Now accepting applications! Training & Capacity Building Program Co-Lead

-CHILD-BRIGHT’s Training & Capacity Building Program team, led by Dr. Dan Goldowitz, is responsible for establishing the training and mentoring agenda of the network.
+CHILD-BRIGHT’s Training & Capacity Building Program team, co-led by Dan Goldowitz and Celia Laur, is responsible for establishing the training and mentoring agenda of the network.
 Engaging with multiple groups, including partners with lived and living experience (PWLEs), researchers, and policymakers, we aim to foster a culture of patient-oriented research that will not only positively affect the future of health research within Canada, but also lead to improved outcomes for children with brain-based developmental disabilities and their families.

 Now available!